outspeed-ai/outspeed-examples/next-js-basic/README.md

 # Outspeed AI Voice Assistant

-A modern AI voice assistant built with Next.js and powered by Outspeed's Live API.
+A modern AI voice assistant built with Next.js and powered by Outspeed API.
 This application demonstrates how to integrate voice capabilities, client-side tools, and system tools into a seamless conversational experience.

 ## Features